mottaquikarim/dev/blog/content/press/index.md

 ### Peloton IQ Running Launch: Pace Targets, HR Zone Workouts, ReRuns & WHOOP Integration (Sept 2026)

-My team worked on four pieces of Peloton's big September 2026 running announcement, which I sponsored: personalized pace targets for every interval, heart-rate zone guided workouts, ReRuns (replay an outdoor route's elevation on your tread), and a two-way WHOOP integration.
-All of it activates October 1, 2026.
+My team worked on four pieces of Peloton's big September 2026 running announcement, which I sponsored: personalized pace targets for every interval, heart-rate zone guided workouts, ReRuns (replay an outdoor route's elevation on your Tread), and a two-way WHOOP integration.
+All of it goes live October 1, 2026.
 Pelo Buddy covered the whole batch in one podcast episode: **Pelo Buddy TV** (2026-09): [*Episode 285*](https://www.pelobuddy.com/pelo-buddy-tv-episode-285/) (pelobuddy.com) Community podcast roundup of the launch: WHOOP integration, IQ Pace Targets, ReRuns, and HR Zone Workouts.

 **IQ Pace Targets** — personalized target speed ranges for every interval in a run, computed from your recent running performance (roughly 10 runs with Personalization on), applied with one tap.
 Basically Power Zones for the Tread.